-B) during the year 2022, one of the subsidiaries signed a murabaha sale agreement for the purchase and sale of certain securities with Derayah company ("Derayah"), the value of the agreement amounted to SAR 20 million at an annual interest rate of 6.25%, so the balance of the credit facilities as at December 31, 2022 amounted to SAR 21,249,993 (December 31, 2021: none).
+During the year 2022, the company signed a Murabaha sale agreement for the purchase and sale of financial securities with Derayah Financial Company ("Derayah"), the value of the agreement amounted to SAR 20 million at an annual interest rate of 6.25% and is due to be paid during the second quarter of 2023.
+During the second quarter, the subsidiary entered into a free margin trading agreement for a total value of SAR 21.5 million at an annual interest rate of 9% (with interest to be paid monthly), the proceeds were used to repay the previous financing amount and deposit the remainder in the company's cash account.

-All available assets in all the portfolios of the Derayah subsidiary have been mortgaged as collateral for the granted facilities, in addition to a warrant.
-The entire balance of the financing was used by the subsidiary.
-Under the terms of the agreement, the finance is due to be repaid twelve months after the date of signing the agreement.
+All assets available in all the portfolios of the specified subsidiary have been mortgaged with Derayah as collateral for the facilities granted, in addition to a promissory note.
+The full finance balance has been used by the subsidiary.
+Under the terms of the agreement, the finance is due after twelve months from the date of signing the agreement.